OpsLevel/kubectl-opslevel/Readme.md

 ```

 This command may take a few minutes to run so please be patient while it works.
 In the meantime you can open a browser to [OpsLevel](https://app.opslevel.com/) and view the newly generated/updated services.

+## Deploy

+Once you are happy with how the tool runs locally we do recommend deploying this tool inside your kubernetes cluster so that it can perform reconciliation periodically.
+For this we have a [helm chart](https://github.com/OpsLevel/helm-charts) you can use to get started so head over there to get started.